sisodia-a/tbd_marketstructure/README.md

 Feel free to use this code for your research.
 If you find this code useful, please use the following citation information in plaintext or BibTeX format:

-Sisodia, A, Burnap, A, and Kumar, V (2024).
-Generative Interpretable Visual Design: Using Disentanglement for Visual Conjoint Analysis.
-Journal of Marketing Research (under review).
+Sisodia, A, Kumar, V, and Burnap, A (2024).
+Market Structure Mapping with Visual Characteristics.
+To be submitted.

 ```
 @article{sisodia2024marketstructure,